Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Lancaster students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Lancaster students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Lancaster District Curriculum Used in Our In-Home Tutoring Programs

 Nashoba Regional School District serves students in the towns of Lancaster, Bolton, and Stow.
 Nashoba Regional School District publishes “Curriculum Highlights” for each grade level from K-8 that provide snapshots as to the knowledge and skills students are expected to gain in each content area by the end of the year.
 The district takes a community-based approach to learning by developing collaborative learning experiences for the students and with the community.Problem solving, analysis, evaluation, and decision-making are just a few of the higher ordered skills that students acquire over the course of their education in the district.

 We currently cover the following Lancaster-area school district: Nashoba Regional School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Lancaster Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor